Last Updated on May 14, 2024

 Various DIY options though can be found on Amazon.

 Most solutions offer limited security as the glass can simply be broken.
 They are meant to keep customers from quickly swiping something out of a glass cabinet unnoticed.
-But for high end markets, like jewelry stores, there are entire companies devoted to high-security glass locks.
-Locks for glass cabinets is perhaps worthy of an article all its own.
+But for high-end markets, like jewelry stores, there are entire companies devoted to high-security glass locks.
+Locks for glass cabinets are perhaps worthy of an article all its own.

 Disclosure: As an Amazon / Google Associate I may earn from qualifying purchases.